Our approach to allocations

 Cernach has its own general housing waiting list as well as an internal transfer list for current tenants where their current housing is no longer meeting their household’s needs.
 We also allocate to homeless households through our local lettings plan with Glasgow City Council.

 If you're unhappy with the points you have been awarded, you can ask for a review.
-An appeal will generally be related to:
+You can also appeal other decisions related to:

 - Suspension of an application